 As an Australian, this felt very weird at first, as we have it drilled into us from a very early age to never get on your bike without your helmet on, but it is much safer here because there’s very little chance you would get into an accident with a car.
 Even when you might be riding near cars, drivers here are very aware of, and careful around, cyclists.
 The Dutch are very ingenious (I think I may have mentioned this before) and you will often see whole families going for a ride, with child seats both at the rear and front of an adult’s bike, a trailer with a dog attached to the back or maybe they are riding a bakfiets which is a bike with a kind of box at the front for your children to sit in.
 Google it, trust me.

 There are cars of course, and lots of free-ways to get around, although the speed limit on the highway is 130 km/h which scared the hell out of me at first!
 Dutch people do drive, but they generally use bikes and scooters more often if they’re not going too far.

 The train system seems pretty good and simple to use, although it is pretty expensive, especially compared with the London tube.
-In Amsterdam there are trams as well although you really can get around pretty easily with just walking or riding a bike.
+In Amsterdam, there are trams as well although you really can get around pretty easily by just walking or riding a bike.
 Another cool thing about Amsterdam is that most of the ferries to go across the river to other parts of the city are completely free.
-You can take your bike, or a scooter even, on-board and then go and explore some more!
+You can take your bike, or a scooter even, on board and then go and explore some more!

 I hope this post has given you a bit of a taste of what life is like in the Netherlands.
 Each of the areas I have talked about really have so much more to be discussed and explored so please have a look around my blog at other posts about life here, as well as keeping an eye out for more posts about life in the Netherlands in the future – I am planning to start trying my hand at cooking some traditional Dutch foods over the winter so make sure you come back if you’d like to learn how to make some of the delicious foods I mentioned earlier!